 When I first started to learn meditation, one of my meditation teachers said that it was important to ask oneself why one is meditating.
-What is meditation for?
+What is the meditation for?

 Most people are inclined to say they want to meditate to relax and to calm the mind.
 These are definitely positive benefits of meditation.
 However, my teacher would say that the purpose of insight and mindfulness meditation is to decrease suffering connected to being subject to cyclical negative psychological states and their consequences.
 That’s a mouthful!

-5 Steps for Mindfulness Meditation
+5 Steps To Meditate For Mindfulness

 So if you really want to meditate, it helps to first ask why you want to do it.
 If you want to reduce your suffering, the following instructions may be of help: